-EV Graduate Residences will provide new graduate student housing facilities in Escondido Village.
-Housing primarily single graduate students or couples without children, four multistory residential buildings will provide 2,431 new beds and include related on-campus amenities.
-Residential buildings will range in height from six to ten stories.
+Residential & Dining Enterprises’ Escondido Village Graduate Residences (EVGR) project will provide housing to single graduate students and couples without children.
+The four 10-story buildings will provide 2,431 new beds and on-campus amenities.
 Once complete, the EV Graduate Residences will increase graduate student housing capacity on campus by almost 20 percent, meeting a critical university priority as Bay Area housing costs continue to rise.

 EV Graduate Residences will reflect the distinct style and attributes of many of Stanford’s most beloved buildings.
 Attention to detail is evident throughout the project design and use of quality materials.
 The iconic entry tower will draw from memorable places on campus and serve as a landmark entry to Escondido Village.

 Please visit this site regularly.
 More information will be added as project details evolve and construction plans move forward.